Kiema Kilonzo: Early career

 After his studies Kilonzo joined a company called Toplic and Handling Limited' as an investigator-trainee.
 Over time, he was promoted to the position of investigations manager, responsible for investigations, tracing and fraud.
 Later, he was hired by Madison Insurance Company Limited in the same capacity.
 He then left to join Crystal Clear Loss Adjusters Limited, as the Assistant General Manager.
 Then he was promoted to the rank of managing director.
 Later, he worked as the chief executive officer of the Dynasty Group of Companies.

 Political career

 He was first elected on a Forum for the Restoration of Democracy-People (Ford-People) ticket in 2002 before being re-elected on a Wiper Democratic Movement-Kenya (WDM-K) ticket in 2007.
 He was a gubernatorial candidate in 2013 Kitui local elections but came second behind Julius Malombe.
 He was vying on a National Rainbow Coalition (NARC) ticket.

 Diplomatic career

 In 2014, he was appointed by President Uhuru Kenyatta as the first Kenyan ambassador to Turkey following the opening of the Kenyan Embassy in Ankara in 2012.
-He presented his credentials to the then president of Turkey, Recep Tayyip Erdoan, in July 2015.
+He presented his credentials to the then president of Turkey, Recep Tayyip Erdoğan, in July 2015.

 In 2018, he was appointed by President Uhuru Kenyatta as the Kenyan ambassador to Uganda.
 He presented his credentials to President Yoweri Kaguta Museveni in September 2018.